-While many researchers in artificial intelligence talk about "context", or use representations that implicitly or explicitly act as "context" in some sense, the notion of context remains largely pre-theoretical.
-Indeed, even to speak of "pre-theoretical notions of context" implies that a theory of context simpliciter will eventuate in due course, and, as I've just said, I don't think that there can be any such thing.
-Instead, I'll speak of "informal" notions of context, and restrict the discussion in such a way as to make it possible to meaningfully theorize about contexts.
+But here, I'd like to take things a little more slowly, and cover what is often just the preamble.
+For one thing, even to speak of "pre-theoretical notions of context" implies that a theory of context simpliciter will eventuate in due course, and, as I've just said, I don't think that there can be any such thing.
+So I'd like to speak of "informal", rather than "pre-theoretical", notions of context, and then restrict the discussion in such a way as to make theorizing and formalization possible.